Podcast Hosting with WordPress: Your Advanced Guide

 1. Domain name

 Firstly, you’ll need a domain name so people can find your website and podcast easily.
 If you have a domain name already, you’ll simply need to direct it to your WordPress hosting.
 If not, you can pick one up for a few dollars through a domain name provider, such as NameCheap.
-You should pick a domain name which matches either your brand, or your podcast name.
+You should pick a domain name which matches either your brand, or your podcast name (Domain Wheel is great for generating ideas).

 2. WordPress hosting plan